 Assisted reproductive technology (ART) encompasses the different medical treatments used to achieve pregnancy and/or parenthood.
 Talk to your doctor about IVF, donor options and/or surrogacy.
 You should also talk to a knowledgeable attorney about the legal side of ART, as well as adoption or other parentage options that might be available to you.
 The medical side of ART is advancing so rapidly that there may be options out there that you’ve never even considered before.

-At Haas Tharrington, P.A., we counsel and represent individuals and couples of all backgrounds who wish to use Assisted Reproductive Technology (ART) to become parents.
-Attorney Jennifer Tharrington is a fellow of the esteemed Academy of Adoption and Assisted Reproduction Attorneys and one of the few attorneys in North Carolina who specializes in ART law, so you can rest assured that your rights and interests will be explained and protected.
+At Haas & Associates, P.A., we counsel and represent individuals and couples of all backgrounds who wish to use Assisted Reproductive Technology (ART) to become parents.
 For more information or to begin the legal process of parenthood through ART, contact us today.